The My Settings tab, the last button on the Sidebar, allows players and GM's to control several important functions in Roll20.

 Enable Animated Graphics

-This setting enables animated graphics for your game- we recommend you leave it on unless you're encountering lag issues.
+This setting enables animated graphics for your game.
+We recommend you enable Animated Graphics, unless you are encountering lag issues.

 Audio & Video